centaurus22/ruhrpottmetaller-editor/README.md

 # rpmetaller-editor
-A web-based tool to store, manage and export information about concerts and festivals.
+A web-based tool to store, manage and export information about concerts and festivals including bands. venues and cities.

-I created this software to support the Ruhrpottmetaller project (https://www.facebook.com/Ruhrpottmetaller/) and to learn PHP and MySQL, so the code is safe but not as clean as it could be.
-The project is currently being rewritten.
-Bug fixes will continue to be implemented in version 1.0.x.
+This software was created to support the Ruhrpottmetaller project (https://www.facebook.com/Ruhrpottmetaller/).
 ## Licence
 This work is provided unter the terms of the MIT licence.
 Please take a look at the LICENSE file for the full text.
 ## Features